 For the most part, polarizer filters for action cameras like GoPros aren’t circular polarizers–they’re single pieces of film, more like sunglasses.
 That makes them simpler and more foolproof to use, but it also means that they’re not as flexible or as effective as their more complex rotating cousins.

-Here’s a before and after example of what a polarizer on the GoPro HERO3 does.
-Neither image has had any post-processing applied to alter colors, brightness, or contrast.
+Here’s a before and after example of the effect of adding a polarizer lens filter to a GoPro HERO 3.
+Neither of these images here has had any post-processing applied to alter colors, brightness, or contrast.

 [caption id="attachment_5084" align="aligncenter" width="675"] Without polarizer.[/caption]